outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

         - are multiple contradictory starting hypothesis associated with higher prediction accuracy, if so, with what degree of variance between hypotheses?

-## Scale transitions

-    - give example of emergent effects of phase/scale transitions across threshold values that exert more variance than systems can hold

-    - quantum scale transitions as delegation of information to optimal/efficient/low-energy positions
-      - appears to be in multiple positions until it determines which position is more efficient or easier to maintain

 ## Quantum physics

   - examine when randomness can masquerade as entanglement due to limited options of core function interactions due to the system development being in an initial phase